turingschool/md_launch_curriculum/Mod1/Lessons/Week2/Collections.md

 1. What is at index 2 in this array: `string[] cars = { "Chevy", "Ford", "Toyota", "Tesla" }`
 1. What are some drawbacks to using an array?

-The idea of a list of elements organized in one place, like an array,is a common function of all modern programming languages.
+The idea of a list of elements organized in one place, like an array, is a common function of all modern programming languages.
 We will see collections of data organized into lists all over our projects.
 While the concept of a list of elements is common among languages, the way that each language works with those lists can be slightly different.

 There are three common ways that c# manages groups or lists of data; one of which is an Array.
 They other two most common ways are with **Lists** and **Dictionaries**.